At this final stage of

 (Pictures coming soon)

-In the aeration basins, the wastewater flows into aerated tanks
+In the aeration basins, the wastewater flows into aerated basins

 containing natural organisms, collectively referred to as